Telefonica/android-snaptesting/README.md

 ./gradlew :app:connectedDebugAndroidTest
 ```

-In case of any failures:
-- For logs verifications, regular junit reports include failed tests and comparison failure reason.
+In case of any failures due screenshots or logs verifications, regular jUnit reports include failed tests and comparation failure reason.
-- For screenshot verifications, a report with visual differences is generated.

-Additionally:
-- An specific Loggerazzi report is generated at --> `build/reports/androidTests/connected/debug/loggerazzi/failures.html`
+Additionally, an specific report is generated at --> `build/reports/androidTests/connected/debug/androidSnaptesting/failures.html`
-- A screenshot comparison report is generated at --> `build/reports/androidTests/connected/debug/screenshots/failures.html`

 ### Recording mode